ocean-tracking-network/jb-acoustic-telemetry/_episodes/04-data-analysis-with-glatos.md

 We will be using Plotly, a plotting package that allows for exports and interactivity.

 We will create an abacus plot first.
-An abacus plot will show us a timline of what animal is seen when by the receivers.
+An abacus plot will show us a timeline of what animal is seen when by the receivers.
 We put detection_timestamp_utc on the x axis and the animal_id on the y axis.

 ~~~
 library(plotly)